 “On the path to defining your own version of success, what you stop doing is just as important as the things you start doing.” -Danielle Laporte

-This just resonates so much with me.
-I’m a professional procrastinator and always find silly and useless ways to not do what I should be doing, or even what I want to be doing deep down.
+Danielle Laporte’s words simply resonate so much with me.
+I’ve always had the tendency to be a procrastinator, finding silly and useless ways to not do what I should be doing, or even what I want to be doing deep down.
 Some would call it self sabotaging, others would call it laziness.
-The things I do to avoid doing the important stuff rob my time, my energy, and ultimately my self esteem, as they make me feel like a failure and like I’m getting nowhere.
+The things I do to avoid doing the important stuff rob my time, my energy, and ultimately my self esteem, as they make me feel like I’m getting nowhere.
 They also greatly decrease my chances of making the kind of impact I want to have in the world…and that.is.not.cool.

 Do you feel this happens to you as well?

 Let me introduce you to the Stop Doing List concept.

 I wrote about this one year ago, but today I felt like bringing this idea back to life and refreshing my list.
 I got the concept from my friend Ana Flores.
 Before I talk about it, let me say that Ana is one of the most inspiring and productive people I know.
 She’s a wonderful mother, an uber successful business woman, and was listed by One.org as one of 10 change makers in social media you should follow alongside Chelsea Clinton, Maria Shriver, and Lauren Bush Lauren.
 On top of this she also finds the time to write inspiring blog posts about her own journey of growth, give interviews, and be a great friend who always gives thoughtful replies to your emails.
 So if Ana is making a “stop doing list”, I for sure want to be making one too.